TheOTG/gator/README.md

-# gator

-## Gator is an RSS aggreGATOR (Get it?)
+## gator is an RSS aggreGATOR (Get it?)
 CLI that I wrote as part of a guided project on Boot.dev, a backend programming course.

 ### To use gator, you'll need to install Postgres and Go toolchain.